 Facebook View

-If you have a documented disability in Greenville, you may qualify for benefits under federal and South Carolina state law.
 The Social Security Disability Insurance Program is available to disabled individuals who have worked for a certain number of years.
 However, collecting these benefits can be confusing.
 Having a Greenville Social Security Disability lawyer to protect your rights may encourage the Social Security Administration to take your claim more seriously.
 First, it’s helpful to know who qualifies for Social Security Disability Insurance and how to collect your benefits.

 To speak with a Greenville attorney, call 888.HAWK.LAW or use our contact page today.